eventoL/eventoL/deploy/docker/README.md

 Although production mode is only meant for servers.
 Sometimes could be useful to test an specific image
-## Install of kairós (production mode) The version of the tag should match the one on the .env file
+## Install of eventol (production mode) The version of the tag should match the one on the .env file
 ```
 $ docker build . -t registry.gitlab.com/eventol-team/eventol:latest
 ```